wrapperband/FeathercoinWalletGuide/README.md

 Using : http://block.ftc-c.com/

-First : find the transaction with the comment, the copy the contents of OP_RETURN.  ftc-c.com shows the message on the screen.
+First : find the transaction with the comment, the copy address or transaction ID.
+Search for it on ftc-c.com, The message is decoded on the page.

-### Plugins Menu
+## Plugins Menu

 ### Bitmessage